Talentica/riemann-wrappers/README.md

 # Riemann-Wrappers

-The repository contains the examples on how to integrate Riemann network monitoring system with popular tools and frameworks.
+The repository contains the examples on how to integrate Riemann network monitoring and event processing system with popular tools and frameworks.